 Appropriate security management controls provide reasonable assurance that the security of an Agency's IS control environment is effective.
 Such controls include, amongst others, security management programs, periodic assessments and validation of risk, security control policies and procedures, and security awareness training.
-We noted the following deficiencies during our audit of OPM's security management controls:
+Due to inconsistent adherence to policies and procedures related to key information system controls, we noted the following security management control weaknesses:

-- General Support Systems (GSSs) and application System Security Plans, Risk Assessments, Authority to Operate Packages and Information System Continuous Monitoring documentation were incomplete, not timely, or not reflective of current operating conditions. - OPM did not have a centralized process in place to track a complete and accurate listing of systems and devices to be able to provide security oversight or risk mitigation in the protection of its resources. - OPM did not have a system in place to identify and generate a complete and accurate listing of OPM contractors and their employment status. - A complete and accurate listing of Plan of Action and Milestones (POA&Ms) could not be provided.
-Additionally, documentation of the periodic review of POA&Ms did not exist. - OPM did not have a system in place to identify and generate a complete and accurate listing of users with significant information systems responsibility. - OPM did not review applicable Service Organization Controls (SOC) reports.
+- General Support Systems (GSSs) and application System Security Plans, Risk Assessments, Authority to Operate Packages and Information System Continuous Monitoring documentation were incomplete, not timely, or not reflective of current operating conditions. - OPM did not have a centralized process in place to track a complete and accurate listing of systems and devices to be able to provide security oversight or risk mitigation in the protection of its resources. - OPM did not have a system in place to identify and generate a complete and accurate listing of OPM contractors and their employment status.

+- A complete and accurate listing of Plan of Action and Milestones (POA&Ms) could not be provided.
+Additionally, documentation of the periodic review of POA&Ms did not exist. - OPM did not have a system in place to identify and generate a complete and accurate listing of users with significant information systems responsibility. - OPM did not perform a comprehensive and timely review of applicable Service Organization Controls (SOC) reports. - Application databases were not scanned for vulnerabilities.

-Incomplete and inaccurate system documentation and listings present the risk that personnel do not adhere to required processes and controls.
-Furthermore, lack of comprehensive and consistent continuous monitoring activities and risk assessments present the risk that personnel do not identify and remediate weaknesses in their environment.
-Additionally, without a comprehensive understanding of all devices, software and systems and the controls that have been implemented to protect those systems within OPM's boundaries, OPM is unable to provide comprehensive security oversight or risk mitigation in the protection of its resources.
-Furthermore, without comprehensive tracking or periodic review of vulnerabilities or known system weaknesses, OPM is unable to determine whether appropriate action has been taken and whether they have been remediated within a timely manner.
-Additionally, without a review of controls performed by third parties, OPM is unable to validate that the internal control environment can mitigate risks.
+Incomplete and inaccurate system documentation present the risk that personnel do not adhere to required processes and controls, and in some cases, prohibits the auditor from testing select FISCAM domains.
+The lack of comprehensive and consistent continuous monitoring activities and risk assessments as well as the lack of comprehensive tracking or periodic review of vulnerabilities or known system weaknesses present the risk that personnel do not identify and remediate weaknesses in their environment in a timely manner.
+Additionally, without a comprehensive understanding of all devices, software and systems and the controls, OPM is unable to provide comprehensive security oversight or risk mitigation in the protection of its resources.
+Furthermore, without comprehensive tracking or periodic review of vulnerabilities or known system weaknesses.
+OPM is unable to determine whether appropriate action has been taken and whether they have been remediated within a timely manner.
+Additionally, without a comprehensive and timely review of controls performed by third parties, OPM is unable to validate that the internal control environment can mitigate risks.
+Lastly, without comprehensive separation processes, contractors may retain lingering access to systems.
 The issues presented above may increase the risk of financial systems being compromised and may result in the unauthorized use, modification, or disclosure of financially relevant transactions or data.